learnk8s/learnk8s.io/src/requests-limits/content.md

 Please notice that the following example is executed in a system with 2 vCPU.

-To see the number of cores in your system use:
+To see the number of cores in your system you can use:

 ```terminal|command=1|title=bash
 docker info | grep CPUs